abdulrehman-faher/Bash-script-to-automate-user-creation-and-hosting-setup-/README.md

 #  Make it executable: chmod +x create-hosting.sh
 #  Run it: ./create-hosting.sh
 #  Enter the username and custom domain when prompted.
+#  Copy the displayed TXT record value and create the corresponding TXT record in your DNS settings.